Professional to Pre-Service Mentorship Program

 Promoting strong networks of pre-service teachers and professionals

 The Werklund Mentorship Program provides mentorship opportunities for students in our Bachelor of Education Program.
-Students are able to participate in the Alumni-to-Student Program, where alumni, partner teachers, and community members mentor final year students.
+Students are able to participate in the Professional-to-Pre-Service Program, where alumni, partner teachers, and community members mentor final year students.

 As a participant in the program, you will: